djangonauts/django-hstore/doc/index.rst

 Django Admin widget
 ~~~~~~~~~~~~~~~~~~~

-.django-hstore ships a nice admin widget that makes the field more user-friendly.
+django-hstore ships a nice admin widget that makes the field more user-friendly.
 image:images/deafult-admin-widget.png["Admin Widget", width=650]

-.Each time a key or a value is modified, the underlying textarea is updated:
+Each time a key or a value is modified, the underlying textarea is updated:
 image:images/deafult-admin-widget-raw.png["Admin Widget", width=650]

 Grappelli Admin widget
 ~~~~~~~~~~~~~~~~~~~~~~

-.If you use the awesome link:http://grappelliproject.com/[django-grappelli] there's an even nicer looking widget for you too! image:images/hstore-widget.png["Grappeli Widget",width=650]
+If you use the awesome link:http://grappelliproject.com/[django-grappelli] there's an even nicer looking widget for you too! image:images/hstore-widget.png["Grappeli Widget",width=650]

-.Each time a key or a value is modified, the underlying textarea is updated: image:images/hstore-widget-raw.png["Grappeli Widget",width=650]
+Each time a key or a value is modified, the underlying textarea is updated: image:images/hstore-widget-raw.png["Grappeli Widget",width=650]

 *Note: When using SerializedDictionaryField, data values are displayed in their